moderndatacompany/dataos.info/docs/interfaces/cli.md

 # CLI

-<!DataOS is controlled at the command-line by standardized YAML directives using a configurable set of Resources.
-This allows fine-grained control of every function, workload and data products.>
 DataOS CLI is a text-based interface that allows users to interact with the DataOS context via command prompts.
-It is agnostic of the operating system or processor of the local machines, that is to say that it works in the same manner irrespective of whether you are on MacOS, Linux or Windows.
+It offers a consistent experience across different operating systems, such as MacOS, Linux, and Windows.

-CLI provides several capabilities - progammable command completion, passing environment variables while creating or updating the configuration files, managing multiple DataOS contexts from a central location, a Terminal User Interface, and a host of other features.
+CLI provides several capabilities - progammable command completion, passing environment variables while creating or updating the configuration files, managing multiple DataOS contexts from a central location, a Terminal User Interface(TUI), and a host of other features.

 The following document, encapsulates the installation steps for CLI, initialization steps for the DataOS context, and the shell grammar for the first-time users to understand the command structure.